datavore-labs/flyd/API.md

 Listen to stream events

-Similair to `map` except that the returned stream is empty.
+Similar to `map` except that the returned stream is empty.
 Use `on` for doing side effects in reaction to stream changes.
 Use the returned stream only if you need to manually end it.
+This ignores Lefts.

 __Signature__: `(a -> result) -> Stream a -> Stream undefined`